 Medicaid is the single largest payer for mental health services in the United States.
-The joint federal and state program provides health coverage to more than 72.5 million Americans, and it covers mental health benefits for those in need.
+The joint federal and state program provides health coverage to more than 82 million people, and it covers mental health benefits for those in need.

 Low-income families, qualified children, pregnant people, and individuals receiving Supplemental Security Income (SSI) are eligible to enroll for aid.

 While offerings can vary by state, all state programs tend to cover a wide array of mental health services.

 If your insurance doesn’t cover mental health, many therapists offer rates on a sliding scale based on income.
 When therapists offer this option to out-of-network or uninsured clients, the determined pricing is based on the client’s capability to pay.
 This fee structure can significantly reduce the cost of therapy, making sessions available to those from all socioeconomic backgrounds and financial situations.

 If you feel you cannot pay the full price for therapy, the treatment provider can review your income information and your number of dependents to determine a percentage of the cost you can meet.